 Accidents At Work

-If you’ve suffered a workplace injury, worker’s compensation should cover medical bills and lost wages.
+If you have suffered a workplace injury, worker’s compensation should cover medical bills and lost wages.
 Unlike other types of personal injuries, with worker’s compensation, your damages are paid as they are incurred.

-Work injures caused by the negligence of a third-party may be handled by the third-party’s insurance.
-(Learn more about third-party liability claims here.)
+Work injuries caused by the negligence of a third party may be handled by the third party’s insurance.

 What About Future Medical Treatment?

-It’s important to wait until you’ve reached a “healing plateau” to settle your injury claim.
-Waiting until you’re 100% better ensures you won’t incur any large medical bills after your case is resolved.
+It is important to wait until you have reached a healing plateau to settle your injury claim.
+Waiting until you are 100% better ensures you will not incur any large medical bills after your case is resolved.
 It also stops you from settling too early, which would prevent you from receiving the compensation you deserve.

-If you’re expected to need future medical care, get an estimate from your doctor about the treatment, costs, etc. This will help provide an accurate projection of future medical costs as part of your personal injury settlement or trial case.
+If you are expected to need future medical care, get an estimate from your doctor about the treatment, costs, etc. This will help provide an accurate projection of future medical costs as part of your personal injury settlement or trial case.

 Working with Habush Habush & Rottier

-If you’re wondering about paying medical bills after a car accident, or other personal injury accident, the personal injury attorneys at Habush, Habush & Rottier can help.
+If you are wondering about paying medical bills after a car accident, or other personal injury accident, the attorneys at Habush, Habush & Rottier can help.
 We help you keep track of your medical bills and monitor costs.
-We make sure your medical bills are submitted to the proper insurance carriers so you don’t have to worry about unpaid expenses while recovering.
-Once you are feeling better, or know what your future care looks like, we fight to get you the compensation you deserve, whether through a settlement or trial.
+We make sure your medical bills are submitted to the proper insurance carriers, so you do not have to worry about unpaid expenses while recovering.
+Once you are feeling better, or know what your future care looks like, we ensure that you get the compensation you deserve, whether through a settlement or trial.
 Our free consultations with an experienced personal injury attorney can help you identify potential mistakes as you move forward with your claim, even if you decide not to hire us.
-If you’ve been involved in a personal injury accident, and are wondering about paying your medical bills, contact us today.
-We can help.
+If you have been involved in a personal injury accident, and are wondering about paying your medical bills, contact us today, we can help.